Visit the birthplace, lifelong home, and burial place of Franklin Delano Roosevelt, the 32nd President of the United States.

 The Springwood Estate tour will take you through the Roosevelt mansion, where you can view Roosevelt’s personal items, including his 14,000-volume library, naval art collection, bird specimens, ship models, and even his extensive stamp collection.
 After an afternoon of learning and exploring, be sure to stop by the gift shop for a souvenir and Uncle Sam’s Canteen for a bite to eat!

-Standard Passes are $15.
+Throughout the year, standard Passes are $15.
 Annual Passes are $45.
 Credit cards are the only form of payment accepted.

 Access to FDR’s home is by guided tour only.
 Tickets are sold on a first-come, first-served basis.
 In the summer months and October tours may sell out early.